 4. Don't put all your eggs in one basket

-The episode 3 teaches us another important Squid Game money lesson: diversification or “don’t put all your eggs in one basket” as Cho Sang-woo says before the Honeycomb game.
+Episode 3 teaches us another important Squid Game money lesson: diversification or “don’t put all your eggs in one basket” as Cho Sang-woo says before the Honeycomb game.
 This lesson can apply to all aspects of personal finance from investing to building multiple streams of income.

 Diversification means having a wide range of different assets to spread risk.
 When investing, it’s better to diversify your portfolio rather than put all your money into one company.
-This means that no matter how the market is performing, the better performing investments will offset the poor performing ones.
+This means that no matter how the market is performing, the better-performing investments will offset the poor-performing ones.

 Diversification can also apply to savings or income streams.
 Splitting your savings across multiple accounts may allow you to take advantage of extra benefits or protect you if you can’t access one account for a while.
 Finally, building multiple income streams in addition to your main salary can have various benefits.
 Additional streams of income can provide extra financial security and help you reach your financial or savings goals faster.